srihari-swain/autonomous-pr-reviewer-agent/README.md

      REPO_NAME = "your-repo"       # Repository name
      # PR number will be automatically fetched or can be specified
      ```
-## Setup and Installation

-### Prerequisites

-- Python 3.8 or higher
-- Go 1.16+ (for MCP server)
-- Git
-- A GitHub account with access to the target repositories
-- An OpenAI API key with access to GPT-4o

 ### MCP Server Setup

 The project uses GitHub's MCP (Model Context Protocol) server for GitHub API interactions: